numbas/editor-docs/source/jme-reference.rst

     **Examples**: ``0``, ``-1``, ``0.234``, ``i``, ``e``, ``pi``

+    See functions related to :ref:`jme-fns-arithmetic`, :ref:`jme-fns-number-operations`, :ref:`jme-fns-trigonometry` and :ref:`jme-fns-number-theory`.

 .. data:: boolean

     Booleans represent either truth or falsity.
     The logical operations and, or and xor operate on and return booleans.

     **Examples**: ``true``, ``false``

+    See functions related to :ref:`jme-fns-logic` and :ref:`jme-fns-control-flow`.

 .. data:: string